grantmakers/grantmakers-next/README.md

 Grantmakers NEXT is a complete rebuild of the project.

-✅ Non-commercial: No money changes hands
+### The important things have stayed the same

+✅ Non-commercial
-✅ Forever free: Architected to prioritize low overhead and maintenance
+✅ Forever free

 ## Monorepo overview